About the Neurometabolic and Leukodystrophy Clinic at Rady Children’s Health

 How We Help

-While there are currently no FDA-approved medications specifically for mitochondrial disease, care is focused on building an individualized plan based on each patient’s needs and symptoms.
+While there are currently limited FDA-approved medications specifically for mitochondrial disease, care is focused on building an individualized plan based on each patient’s needs and symptoms.
 This may include supportive strategies such as nutrition and hydration planning, safe activity guidance, tools or therapies to support daily function, and recommendations to reduce stressors that can worsen symptoms.

 Team

-Richard Haas, M.D., Director
+Richard Haas, M.D., Co-Director